-garbage disposal frozen
+Garbage disposal frozen

 Plumbing

-The answer to 'garbage disposal frozen' is that a frozen garbage disposal is a common issue caused by food, ice, or other debris getting stuck and preventing the blades from moving.
-Symptoms include a humming noise when turned on, a jammed or locked disposal, and no water draining.
-To fix a frozen disposal, you can try resetting the unit, removing the obstruction, or using a disposal wrench to manually turn the blades.
-However, if the disposal is severely jammed or damaged, it's best to call a professional plumber to diagnose and repair the issue.
+The answer to 'garbage disposal frozen' is that a frozen garbage disposal is a common problem caused by food, ice, or other debris getting stuck and preventing the disposal blades from turning.
+Symptoms include the disposal making a humming noise when turned on, but not spinning.
+The solution is to carefully unfreeze the disposal by turning it off, accessing the reset button, and manually turning the blades to free up the blockage.

 Step-by-Step Guide